cokeSchlumpf/openwhisk-chatbot-framework/docs/getting-started/README.md

 Building simple chatbots is quite easy; building complex chatbots with many integrations, channels and services is harder.
 But don't be fooled - Getting started with OpenWhisk Chatbot Framework is incredibly simple, even though it enables you to extend your chatbot with many functions easily.

 To get started without struggle, you should bring some basic skills of Apache OpenWhisk with you, as well as an instance of OpenWhisk which you can use.
 This can be a self hosted or a free available, e.g. [IBM Cloud Functions](https://console.bluemix.net/openwhisk).
-For the examples will use the [OpenWhisk CLI](https://github.com/apache/incubator-openwhisk-cli).
+For the examples we'll use the [OpenWhisk CLI](https://github.com/apache/incubator-openwhisk-cli).
 If you haven't installed and if you are using IBM Cloud, you can download it from here: [https://console.bluemix.net/openwhisk/learn/cli](https://console.bluemix.net/openwhisk/learn/cli).

 The guide will introduce you step by step into the most important components of OpenWhisk Chatbot Framework by building a chatbot; starting simple, becoming more advanced.